 While Oakland residents can enjoy a minimum wage of $13.23 that is nearly double the rate of anyone making just the federal minimum wage, the annual cost for necessities is also much higher, leaving minimum-wage earners almost $11,000 short of making ends meet.
 The biggest cost?
 You guessed it: rent, at $26,400 — 96 percent of pre-tax earnings for a minimum-wage salary.

 However, if you’re earning the minimum wage but want to stay in Northern California, consider nearby Sacramento — it’s one of the cities where you can realistically live on minimum wage.

 21. Virginia Beach, Va.

 - Virginia Beach Minimum Wage: $15,080 (annually)

 - Deficit: $11,359.72

-Although it’s one of the cheapest places to live in America, Virginia Beach is not ideal for minimum-wage earners.
+Although it’s one of the best places to live in America if you’re trying to save money, Virginia Beach is not ideal for minimum-wage earners.
 The annual cost of healthcare in Virginia Beach is over $5,000, leaving earners with less than $10,000 to cover all of their remaining costs.